Gorogorov/GeorgeAppearance/README.md

 This is a tiny project to practice deep learning skills.
 The model distinguishes between images with and without Saint George.

+The last notebook contains the current version of the project.

 I used EfficientNet-B2 with fine-tuning.
 It achived 93.8% accuracy.

 All images are removed from the output for copyright reasons.